siddhapuraharsh/Students-Portal-JSP-JDBC-Servlet/README.md

 **Below tasks are accomplished in this repository.**

-*Task-1 : Write a program to manage student details with the below requirements.
+*Task-1 : Write a program to manage student details with the below requirements*

 1. JSP page to create student and save in database using JDBC
 2. JSP page to display saved students details from the database

-*Task-2 : Implement Authentication mechanism using Jsp & Servlet
+*Task-2 : Implement Authentication mechanism using Jsp & Servlet*

 1. Jsp Page to login
 2. Jsp Page to display students data